Marketing

 3. Increasing Expected CTR

-A high expected CTR signals to Google that users find your ad useful, which boosts your Quality Score and can reduce your CPC
+A high expected CTR signals to Google that users find your ad useful, which improves your Quality Score and can reduce your CPC

 3.1 Writing Compelling Ad Copy